opendroid/gcp_go_funcs/grpc_tests/README.md

 go work init
 go work user ./notes
 ```

-However, the relative backward path won't work for crating Docker image as it works in current directory.
+However, the relative backward path wont work for crating Docker image as it works in current directory.
 To do that you will need to [clone git-repo into Docker](https://janakerman.co.uk/docker-git-clone/).

 #### Deploying to Local docker